For Your Eyes Only (film): Production

 Ian Fleming wrote the original story "For Your Eyes Only" as an episode of a cancelled James Bond television series at CBS in 1958.
 Eon Productions originally intended to produce For Your Eyes Only after The Spy Who Loved Me.
 However, after the success of Star Wars in 1977 the producers decided to produce Moonraker instead.
-Moonraker was successful yet was very expensive to produce, and shortly afterwards United Artists suffered a major financial flop with Michael Cimino's Heaven's Gate.
+Moonraker was successful yet had been very expensive to produce, and shortly afterwards United Artists suffered a major financial flop with Michael Cimino's Heaven's Gate.
 This, along with the early 1980s recession, required For Your Eyes Only to have a lower budget.
 For Your Eyes Only marked a change in the make up of the production crew.
 The previous series directors Terence Young, Guy Hamilton, Lewis Gilbert and Peter Hunt were unable to direct because the studio could not afford to hire them, and John Glen was promoted from his duties as a film editor to director, a position he would occupy for four subsequent films.
 Glen brought on much of his second-unit direction team from The Spy Who Loved Me and Moonraker, including cinematographer Alan Hume.
 The transition in directors and lower budget resulted in a harder-edged directorial style, with less emphasis on gadgetry and large action sequences in huge arenas as was favoured by Gilbert in the previous two films.
 Emphasis was placed on tension, plot and character in addition to a return to Bond's more serious roots, whilst For Your Eyes Only "showed a clear attempt to activate some lapsed and inactive parts of the Bond mythology."

 The film was also a deliberate effort to bring the series more back to reality, following the success of Moonraker in 1979.
 As co-writer Michael G. Wilson pointed out, "If we went through the path of Moonraker things would just get more outlandish, so we needed to get back to basics".
 To that end, the story that emerged was simpler, not one in which the world was at risk, but returning the series to that of a Cold War thriller; Bond would also rely more on his wits than gadgets to survive.
 Glen decided to symbolically represent it with a scene where Bond's Lotus blows itself up and forces 007 to rely on Melina's more humble Citroën 2CV.
 Since Ken Adam was busy with Pennies from Heaven, Peter Lamont, who had worked in the art department since Goldfinger, was promoted to production designer.
 Following a suggestion of Glen, Lamont created realistic scenery, instead of the elaborate set pieces for which the series had been known.
 Elizabeth Waller, an Emmy-winning costume designer with years of BBC experience, was brought on to design Bond's wardrobe.